PAINET: A Principled Efficient Transformer for 3D Dynamics Modeling: Experiments

 \textbf{One attention layer per time step suffices.} We next study the impact of attention layers per time step and change its number from 1 to 6 in Fig.~\ref{fig:ablation-attention-blocks}.
 We find that the optimal performance is achieved by using one attention layer per time step, in which case the time cost is minimal in contrast with the model using multiple attention layers per time step.
 The indicates that one-layer attention is expressive enough for capturing all-pair interactions among arbitrary particles and compared to the multi-layer counterpart, this simpler model is easier for optimization and less prone to over-fitting.

+{\textbf{Robustness persists across time steps.} To assess robustness, we further evaluate prediction across various time steps.
+As shown in Table~\ref{tab-time-steps}, \model consistently performs best on the Motion Capture dataset, demonstrating strong stability in long trajectory prediction.}

 \textbf{Computation costs scale nearly linearly w.r.t. particle numbers and time steps.} To test the scalability of \model, we vary the number of time steps and particles on Proteins (Adk) and report the inference GPU memory cost and time cost in Fig.~\ref{fig:scalability-all}.
-We find that the GPU memory usage exhibits a linear increasing trend w.r.t. time steps for prediction as well as particle numbers.
-This demonstrates the desired scalability of \model to large-scale multi-body systems.
+We find that the GPU memory usage exhibits a linear increasing trend w.r.t. time steps for prediction as well as particle numbers. {Moreover, Table~\ref{tab-mc-time} compares training and inference time across models, where \model achieves competitive efficiency.} This demonstrates the desired scalability of \model to large-scale multi-body systems.